 2. Remove the washer from the inside of the female end and inspect it.

-3. If it’s worn, broken down, etc. replace it with a new one.
-You can get a washer replacement kit, that will have assorted types and sizes; in either plastic or rubber.
+3. If it’s worn, broken down, etc., replace it with a new one.
+You can get a washer replacement kit that will have assorted types and sizes in either plastic or rubber.

-Hole or cut in the hose
+Fixing a hole or cut in the hose

 1. Cut the hose on either side of the cut/hole.